OpenWonderLabs/homebridge-switchbot/README.md

      - Copy BLE Mac aka `deviceId`
   4. Input your `deviceId` into the Device Config

+## Troubleshooting

+- ### If using Linux / Raspberry Pi OS

+  1. `bluetoothctl` must be installed on the device, otherwise it cannot communicate via Bluetooth.
+Enable it with `sudo bluetoothctl power on`.

+  2. If errors occur, while enabling it, restart the process:
+     - `rfkill block bluetooth`
+     - `rfkill unblock bluetooth`

+  3. Also make sure, that the computer can discover the SwitchBot device:
+     - `sudo bluetoothcl`
+     - `scan on`

+     This lists all discovered Bluetooth devices.
+The BLE address of the SwitchBot device should be included in this list, otherwise your computer does not discover it.

 ## Supported SwitchBot Devices

 - [SwitchBot Humidifier](https://www.switch-bot.com/products/switchbot-smart-humidifier)